0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

  <img src="/assets/images/dfir/xintra_crash_dump/image33.png" style="display: block; margin: 0 auto"/>

-Using DNSSpy to analyis the dumped assembly, found it reads the .NET framework version from the Windows registry then it obtains the `MachineKeys` in order to craft a malicious `ViewState` for <a href="https://soroush.me/blog/2019/04/exploiting-deserialisation-in-asp-net-via-viewstate/" target="_blank">further exploitation</a>
+Using dnSpy to analyze the dumped assembly, found it reads the .NET version from the registry and retrieves the `machine key` (validation and decryption keys) enabling the creation of malicious `ViewState` for further exploitation through deserialization attacks.
-.
+For more details, check these two great blog posts: <a href="https://soroush.me/blog/2019/05/danger-of-stealing-auto-generated-net-machine-keys/" target="_blank">stealing auto-generated .NET machine keys</a> (contains the poc code too) and <a href="https://soroush.me/blog/2019/04/exploiting-deserialisation-in-asp-net-via-viewstate/" target="_blank">Exploiting Deserialisation in ASP.NET via ViewState</a>.

  <img src="/assets/images/dfir/xintra_crash_dump/hash.png" style="display: block; margin: 0 auto"/>